 Many scientists have criticized his research, while many others have supported it.
 Even the mythbusters, a modern TV show, tried to replicate the results without much success (afterwords, Backster criticized their methods).

 But it seems Backster’s experiments have helped many people to regain some of the understanding that we used to have, that plants are intelligent beings that have thoughts and feelings.

 I don’t know how much of it to believe, but I know that the plants – including those in our vegetable gardens and even in our homes – are smarter than we make them out to be.
 I’ve read many books that have proven this to me, and I do believe there’s something to all this.

 At the very least, it seems very possible that your thoughts, feelings and state of mind all have an impact on your plants.
 You can choose to love them, or ignore them – or even pee on them, as an old friend used to enjoy doing for some reason (I don’t recommend it – it kills them eventually).

-You can also check out one of my favorite books that covers Backster's experiments and many other fascinating stories about plants.
-It's called The Secret Life Of Plants, and much of the information actually can be put to immediate use in your organic garden.
+You can also check out a wacky old book that covers Backster’s experiments and many other fascinating (if embellished) stories about plants.
+It’s called The Secret Life Of Plants.

 Or for a much more scientifically-rigorous book, check out the book What A Plant Knows: A Field Guide To The Senses.